jruns/speedy-utilities/README.md

 # wp-utilities
-WP Performance Utilities is a WordPress plugin to improve the performance of a WordPress website.
+Performance Utilities is a WordPress plugin to improve the performance of a WordPress website.
 It includes several utilities that can be activated and configured in order to improve various aspects of your website.

 **Utilities included:**
 - Disable jQuery Migrate